seanbao/mnemonas/docs/security.en.md

 sudo ufw deny 9091/tcp comment "MnemoNAS dataplane HTTP"
 ```

-If you changed the Web backend port or dataplane ports, replace `8080/9090/9091` with the actual ports, and keep dataplane ports closed to public and untrusted networks.
+When custom Web backend or dataplane ports are used, replace `8080/9090/9091` with the actual ports, and keep dataplane ports closed to public and untrusted networks.

 ### Public Access